Cumulocity-IoT/cumulocity-device-control-widget/README.md

 **Select operations or add toggles**

-> N.B. "toggles" are a name for a mechanism the widget provides to flip a boolean fragment on the Managed Object that represents the device.
+> N.B. (reminder) "toggles" are a name for a mechanism the widget provides to flip a boolean fragment on the Managed Object that represents the device.
 It is intended to be a generic mechanism to help demos, but may well have utility in other areas.

 -   **Select operations** : if the selected devices have the `c8y_SupportedOperations` fragment then the list will be displayed here.
 The list will be a composite of the `c8y_SupportedOperations` fragments from all selected devices with duplicates removed.